mmmmmmpc/el-2-sll/README.md

-# el-2-sll
+# Convert from Enterprise Linux clones to SUSE Liberty Linux using SUSE Manager

-Tools to convert from any EL version (RHEL / Rocky / Alma) to SUSE Liberty Linux using SUSE Manager
+Tools to convert from any EL clone (RHEL / Rocky / Alma) to SUSE Liberty Linux using SUSE Manager

 Initial build for the Hackweek project: https://hackweek.opensuse.org/23/projects/use-uyuni-to-migrate-el-linux-to-sll